Face Similarity Meter

 The aligned crop is fed through a face-encoding network — in face-api.js this is a ResNet-34 architecture inspired by FaceNet (Schroff, Kalenichenko & Philbin, 2015) and trained with a triplet loss to produce 128-dimensional unit-length vectors that cluster tightly within identity and spread across identities.
 ArcFace (Deng et al., 2019) is a more recent improvement that uses an additive angular-margin loss; vladmandic's fork supports newer ArcFace-style backbones for higher accuracy when needed.
 We use the default ResNet-34 model for browser compatibility and footprint.

-All weights are quantised to 32-bit float for the in-browser TensorFlow.js runtime; total download is ~6 MB.
-Inference runs on WebGL when available (GPU-accelerated) and falls back to CPU via WebAssembly.
+All weights are stored as 32-bit float for the in-browser TensorFlow.js runtime; total download is ~6 MB, and only the detector that is actually used is downloaded on the common path.
+Inference uses the first backend that initialises in the order WebGL → WebAssembly → CPU (you can see the active backend logged in the browser console); there is no WebGPU path in this build.
 End-to-end comparison of two faces typically takes 200 ms to 1 s on a modern laptop, longer on mobile.
 The UI shows a confidence-style bar and one of five qualitative bands (very similar, similar, somewhat similar, not similar, very different) chosen for friendliness, not for biometric rigour.

 Accuracy, thresholds, and where this tool fails